-10. Related party transactions
+9. Related party transactions

-During the year ended September 30, 2016, the Company incurred related party expenses of \$101,438 (2015 - \$101,400).
-These expenses related to management fees paid or payable to key management personnel; Tom Drivas, Chief Executive Officer, Frank van de Water, Secretary and Chief Financial Officer, Michael D'Amico, Chief Financial Officer until December 31, 2015, and office administration services paid to Romios Gold Resources Inc., a company with a number of common directors and officers.
+During the year ended September 30, 2017, the Company incurred related party expenses totaling \$178,965 (2016 - \$101,438).
+These expenses related to management fees paid or payable to key management personnel; Tom Drivas, Chief Executive Officer, Frank van de Water, Secretary and Chief Financial Officer, Michael D'Amico, Chief Financial Officer until December 31, 2015, Vice-President, Exploration and Development, James Sykes, from March 2, 2017, and office administration services paid to Romios Gold Resources Inc., a company with a number of common directors and officers.
 The amount charged for office administration services is included under office and general expenses.
+As at September 30, 2017 \$3,617 (2016 - \$nil) was due and payable to these related parties.